cp2004/OctoPrint-WS281x_LED_Status/README.md

 Add an WS2811 or similar LED strip to your printer for a quick status update.

-_Based on the concepts of work by [Eric Higdon](https://github.com/EricHigdon/OctoPrint-RGB_status), completely re-written for higher customizablility and new effects._
+_Based on the concepts behind work by [Eric Higdon](https://github.com/EricHigdon/OctoPrint-RGB_status), completely re-written for higher customizablility and new effects._

-## Known incompatibility with [OctoPrint-TPLinkSmartplug](https://github.com/jneilliii/OctoPrint-TPLinkSmartplug).
+### Currently there is a known incompatibility with [OctoPrint-TPLinkSmartplug](https://github.com/jneilliii/OctoPrint-TPLinkSmartplug).
 We are working to fix this.

 ## Features
-Supports WS281x strips, for specific supported types see the wiki
+* Supports WS281x strips, for specific supported types see the wiki

-Reacts to printing states; including connected, success, paused and cancelled
+* Reacts to printing states; including connected, success, paused and cancelled

-Show your heating or print progress on the strip
+* Show your heating or print progress on the strip

-Set up a timer to turn the strip on and off
+* Set up a timer to turn the strip on and off

-Toggle the lights on and off from the navbar
+* Toggle the lights on and off from the navbar

-Easy to use but highly customizeable settings interface
+* Easy to use but highly customizeable settings interface

 ## Effects
 Supporting effects inculding a color wipe, rainbow, bounce, pulse and more!